ligato/docs/docs/user-guide/concepts.md

 ### KV Data Store in a Plugin

-Implementing a plugin that intends to use a KV data store for publishing or watching begins with the following:
+Implementing a plugin that uses a KV data store for publishing or watching begins with the following:

 ```go
 import (